Joe Mellor

 He previously played for the Wigan Warriors in the Super League, and on loan from Wigan at Harlequins RL in the top flight and the Widnes Vikings in the Championship and the Super League.
 Mellor later joined Widnes on a permanent deal in the Super League.
-He also played for the Toronto Wolfpack in the Betfred Championship and the top flight.
+He also played for the Toronto Wolfpack in the Championship and the top flight.

 Background

 Mellor was born in Warrington, Cheshire, England.

 Club career

+Wigan Warriors

 Mellor signed as a professional for Wigan from Warrington-based amateur side Latchford.
 In 2009, Mellor was awarded Man-of-the-Match in the Reserve Grand Final following a fantastic performance.
 An injury-plagued 2010 meant limited appearances in Wigan's junior teams, however, he did play in the Under-20 Cup Final win over St Helens.

+Harlequins RL (loan)

 He made his Super League début in rugby league whilst on loan at Harlequins in 2011's Super League XVI, coming off the bench in a 27-16 win over St. Helens in round five.